lynnlangit/gcp-for-bioinformatics/6_Advanced_GCP_&_Scripts/5_use_variant_transforms_library.md

    - replace all script params with your values
    - monitor job progress in GCP Cloud Dataflow (managed Apache Beam) console

- ### Click to see Google's 40 minute exploration of this section
+ ### 📺Click to see Google's 40 minute exploration of this section
 [![Genomics Analysis on GCP for Bioinformatics](http://img.youtube.com/vi/27tSivxnQ_E/0.jpg)](http://www.youtube.com/watch?v=27tSivxnQ_E "Genomics Analysis on GCP for Bioinformatics")

 #### Learn More